andreagiassi/microservice-rbac-user-management/README.md

     ./run.cmd

-The RBAC microservice should be up and running without demo data.
+The RBAC microservice should be up and running and connecting with the MySql instance without demo data.
 Proceed with your RBAC configuration using the REST apis:

 http://localhost:8090/swagger-ui.html

+Restarting the db or the microservices should not affect the persistance of your RBAC configuration.

 #### Security, encryption and decryption of sensible data
 I've followed the blog post below in order to implement an encryption and decryption method for sensible data such